wmay/euc-safety/_guides/hands.md

 still include wrist protection. flatland3d's [Pro e-skate gloves](https://flatland3d.com/shop/all-products/all-e-skate-accessories/fingerless-pro-e-skate-glove/) have both Knox palm sliders and a flexible top splint.
-The palm sliders allow hands to move more but don't protect as much as a skateboard-style wrist guard.
+The palm sliders allow hands to move more but don't protect as much as a skate-style wrist guard.

 ## Motorcycle gloves